dragonloverlord/book-game/README.md

 Book-Game
 =============

-A javascript book writing idle game app for chrome
+A javascript book writing idle game app for chrome os

 Instructions For Installation
 =============================